History of the WBLL Office

-This home was built in 1883 for Sarah Bunn Jones and her husband, attorney Frank Hatch Jones.
+The home at 1001 South Sixth Street was built in 1883 for Sarah Bunn Jones and her husband, Attorney Frank Hatch Jones.
 Sarah Bunn Jones was the third of six children of Illinois industrial pioneer, Jacob Bunn (1814-1897) and his wife, Ada Richardson Bunn.
-In 1892 Sarah Bunn Jones left this home to care for her widowed and ailing father.
+In 1892, Sarah Bunn Jones left this home to care for her widowed and ailing father.
 This home then became the residence of George W. Bunn, the fifth child of Jacob Bunn and Ada Richardson Bunn.

 George W. Bunn served as President and Chairman of Springfield Marine Bank, President of Bunn Capital Grocery Company, and as a member of the Board of Directors of Illinois Watch Company.
 In addition to his many business pursuits, George W. Bunn was a gifted athlete, winning the Illini Country Club golf championship four straight years between 1912 and 1915.

-Since 1836 the Bunn family has provided high quality employment opportunities for Springfield residents.
+Since 1836, the Bunn family has provided high quality employment opportunities for Springfield residents.
 Bunn family businesses have included the J. Bunn Grocery Company, Springfield Marine Bank, Illinois Watch Company, Springfield Iron Company, and Sangamo Electric Company.
 The family is perhaps now best known for the popular Bunn commercial and residential coffee brewers.
-1001 South Sixth Street is the only surviving home in Springfield from the first generation Bunn family.
+The home at 1001 South Sixth Street is the only surviving home in Springfield from the first generation Bunn family.